Xilinx/mlir-aie/programming_examples/basic/passthrough_kernel/README.md

 ## Source Files Overview

 1. `aie2.py`: A Python script that defines the AIE array structural design using MLIR-AIE operations.
-This generates MLIR that is then compiled using `aiecc.py` to produce design binaries (ie. XCLBIN and inst.txt for the NPU in Ryzen AI).
+This generates MLIR that is then compiled using `aiecc.py` to produce design binaries (ie. XCLBIN and inst.txt for the NPU in Ryzen™ AI).

 1. `passThrough.cc`: A C++ implementation of vectorized memcpy operations for AIE cores.
 Found [here](../../../aie_kernels/generic/passThrough.cc).